 Automatic Voter Registration

-Nine states and the District of Columbia have already approved automatic voter registration, and 32 states have introduced automatic registration proposals this year.
+Nine states and the District of Columbia have already approved automatic voter registration, and 15 states have introduced automatic registration proposals in 2018.

 Automatic voter registration, a new reform that will modernize voter registration and dramatically increase registration rates, is gaining momentum around the country.
 Nine states and the District of Columbia have already approved the policy.
-So far in 2017, 32 states have introduced legislation to implement or expand automatic registration (and one more state has an AVR bill that carried over from 2016).
-A full breakdown of these bills, as well as those introduced in 2015 and 2016, is available below.
+So far in 2018, 15 states have introduced legislation to implement or expand automatic registration.
+A full breakdown of these bills, as well as those introduced in 2015, 2016, and 2017, is available below.

 Automatic voter registration makes two transformative, yet simple, changes to voter registration: Eligible citizens who interact with government agencies are registered to vote unless they decline, and agencies transfer voter registration information electronically to election officials.
 These two changes create a seamless process that is more convenient and less error-prone for both voters and government officials.
 This policy boosts registration rates, cleans up the rolls, makes voting more convenient, and reduces the potential for voter fraud, all while lowering costs.